HenriquesLab/DL4MicEverywhere/docs/FAQ.md

 **What is DL4MicEverywhere?**

-DL4MicEverywhere is an initiative that encapsulates deep learning workflows for microscopy into standalone Docker image.
+DL4MicEverywhere is an initiative that encapsulates deep learning workflows for microscopy into standalone Docker images.
 It offers easy access to cutting-edge deep learning through interactive Jupyter notebooks.

 **What can I do with DL4MicEverywhere?**